Emerging EPR Legislation in North America

 While EPR legislation was first implemented in the European Union (EU), it has since expanded worldwide, including North America.
 EPR legislation in the United States and Canadian provinces are variable, so understanding the nuances of EPR legislation and your business is critical to determining applicability.
 If your company places products or packaging on the market in either country, you are likely considered a producer and must meet EPR compliance obligations.

-The Basics of Extended Producer Responsibility
+The basics of Extended Producer Responsibility

-Who is Obligated to Comply with EPR Legislation?
+Who is obligated to comply with EPR legislation?

 Producers are obligated to follow EPR legislation.
 In the context of EPR, the term “producer” applies to any business that manufactures, sells, brand-owns, or imports products or product packaging in an area with active EPR legislation.